 Cay began volunteering with VLT by painting the office trim while her two children were off with Island Sail.
 Following an initial career in mineral exploration geology in the northwest U.S., Cay currently works as a freelance graphic designer, and has created posters and ads for the Walks and Talks program.
 After two decades of renting, she and husband, George, purchased an 1850s Cape which they are in the process of renovating.
 Prior to moving to Vinalhaven full time Cay lived in Yarmouth, ME, for 29 years where she spearheaded efforts to protect the Spear Farm Estuary Preserve.
 She’s been active with the Yarmouth Conservation Commission, Royal River Conservation Trust, Yarmouth Community Garden and the Merrill Memorial Library Arts Committee.

-After visiting Vinalhaven grandparents throughout her life, Pamela Kittredge moved to the island full time in 2013.
-Pam is a community based minister in the United Church of Christ, serving Union Church on Vinalhaven.
+Pam spent much of her childhood visiting her Grandparents in Vinalhaven, and moved to the island full time in 2013.
+Pam is a community based minister in the United Church of Christ's Union Church here on Vinalhaven.
 She finds comfort and joy in being outside, and is pleased to join VLT in its vital work of protecting natural places.
 Pam lives with her partner, Hal, and her spoiled Maine coon cat, Penney.
-She has one daughter and two step sons.
+She has one daughter and two stepsons.

 Susie and her husband, David, have enjoyed being seasonal residents on Calderwood Neck for over 20 years.
 As she has said, “my frequent walks through the Eleanor Campbell Preserve at Polly Cove and our many visits by boat to Perry’s Creek are among the many chances we have to admire the peace and beauty of protected land, making me want to do what I can to make sure our children and grandchildren will have those same chances and privilege in the future.”
 Susie may be found hiking many of our trails in all seasons, usually with her dog, Baxter.
 She first joined the Board in 2004, serving on the Membership and Development Committee and chairing the 25th Anniversary Capital Campaign which ultimately enabled the creation of Tip Toe Mountain Preserve and added to the endowment fund for land stewardship.
 Susie served as our president from 2008-2013 and is pleased to be returning to the Board.